Faceted wrinkling by contracting a curved boundary: Discussion

 \subsection{Conclusion}

-While the emergence of developability in wrinkled systems has been studied intensively over the past decade, the simplicity and symmetry of the Lamé geometry makes it a particularly clean realisation of such a phenomenon.
-In fact, the inner Lamé system may be considered a direct 2d equivalent to the prototypical 1d Euler \textit{Elastica} system.
-Both cases consider pure bending of a system whose stretching energy has been set to zero.
-The faceted, developable morphology of the Lamé case in particular highlights the strong geometric constraints entailed by isometry in 2d.
-This faceted morphology is qualitatively different from previously known forms of 2d wrinkling.
-Significantly, it creates sharply dictated, strongly distorted features without stretching and without a separable radial/azimuthal shape.
+While the emergence of developability in wrinkled systems has been studied intensively over the past decade, the simplicity and symmetry of the inner Lam\'e geometry makes it a particularly clean realisation of such a phenomenon.
+This faceted morphology is qualitatively different from previously known forms of two-dimensional wrinkling.
+Significantly, it creates sharply dictated, strongly distorted features with negligible stretching and without a separable radial/azimuthal shape.
 Moreover, it has many variants to be explored, with real world applications.
-There remain also fundamental mysteries like the wavelength selection to be explained; this problem will be the focus of future work.
+Finally, this work sets the stage to explain the selection of the wavenumber $m$ \cite{Pal2023}.